tinysheep007/GRE-Review/mathMistakes.md

 [number properties](#number-properties)

 ### Need to study more
+- when finding the unit digit, if reminader is 1, is the first looping element, NOT THE SECOND.
+- after calcualting a result, go back to the problem to check if we need to modify the answer to fit certain rules such as all numbers in thwe list has to be integers
+- if P(A) and P(B) are independent, then P(A) is always the same given any condition such as GIVEN B HAPPENDS
+- WATCH OUR FOR PERCENT / SEE IF ANY GRAPH CAN BE STRETCHED FROM SQURE TO RECTANGLE
+- 88，93, 100 FROM Q170
+- 等差数列
+- after squre root, remeber consider the negatives
+- need to study more remainder, absolute value, inequality, QC, geo
+- when a question give you x>0, always consider x as decimals smaller than 1 since decimal squre is smaller than original number
+- 直接套用六数和的结论：abc形成的六个三位数的和=222(a+b+c)，所以7、8、9形成的六数和=222(7+8+9)=5328
+- 直径对的圆周角=90°
+- 等差数列的平均数=中位数
+- review missipi problem
+- skip hard question or long question
+- equation for count how many multiple of y is between x and y.
+First, find first and last multiple within the given range, divide by y and then at the end + 1
+- questions about multiple or powers make every int to prime factors
+- when u see x is percent of something.
+U can set their total amount to be 100 so u can use the percentage as a integer
+- reread what the question and answer choices are asking!!!
 - for graph and chart question, break the question down and do it step by step
 - for QC, first try to make them equal and then find cases make them not equal
 - number 8 is the last QC so start from 9